mr-zlaam/email.marketing.tool.backend/API_DOCUMENTATION.md

 **Individual Email Database Structure:**

-The system now uses a simplified `individualEmails` table with only essential fields:
+The system uses an optimized `individualEmails` table with essential fields:

 - `id`: Auto-incrementing primary key
-- `email`: Email address (VARCHAR 255)
+- `email`: Email address (VARCHAR 255, NOT NULL)
+- `name`: Recipient name (VARCHAR 255, NULLABLE) - for personalized greetings
 - `uploadId`: Foreign key reference to the upload record
 - `createdAt`: Timestamp when email was added to database

 **Key Design Decisions:**

 - **No Status Field**: Emails are either in the database (unprocessed) or deleted (processed)
-- **No User Data**: Only email addresses are stored, no firstName/lastName fields
+- **Personalization Support**: Names are stored to enable personalized email greetings like "Hi John,"
 - **Unique Constraint**: `(email, uploadId)` prevents duplicates within same upload
 - **Cascading Delete**: When upload is deleted, all associated emails are automatically removed
+- **Column-Based Extraction**: System automatically detects emails and names from various column naming conventions (case-insensitive)

 **Batch Fields:**